Photo from Unsplash

 Waverers

-The picture is of a man wavering and unstable, easily swayed and bent from uprightness.
-That is what a good many men are.
-A reed grows in soft mud by the water’s edge.
-Then it is so frail and delicate that every breeze bends it and shakes it.
-Jesus did not intimate that John was a man of that stamp, but meant just the reverse.
-John was not like a reed shaken with the wind.
-He was a man whom nothing could bend or sway.
-Rather than preach soft words to please Herod, and keep quiet about sins that the king was committing, John charged home the sins without quailing, losing his head at last as reward.
+The picture is of a man who is wavering and unstable, easily swayed from uprightness.
+This describes many people.
+A reed grows in soft mud by the water's edge, fragile and delicate, so that every breeze bends it.
+Jesus did not suggest that John was like this; He meant the opposite.
+John was not like a reed shaken by the wind.
+He was a man of unwavering conviction.
+Rather than preach soft words to please Herod or remain silent about the king’s sins, John fearlessly spoke the truth, even though it cost him his life.

-Yet there are some persons who are like reeds.
-Instead of being rooted in Christ, their roots go down into the soft mud of this world, and of course they are easily torn up.
-Then they have no fixed principles to hold them upright and make them true and strong; and they are bent by every wind, and moved and swayed by every influence of fear or favour.
-The boy that cannot say no when other boys tease him to smoke, or drink, or do a wrong or mean thing, is a reed shaken by the wind.
-The girl who is influenced by frivolities and worldly pleasure, and drawn away from Christ and from a beautiful life, is likewise a reed bent and swayed by the wind.
+But some people are like reeds.
+Instead of being firmly rooted in Christ, their roots are in the soft mud of the world, making them easily uprooted.
+They have no solid principles to hold them upright, so they are swayed by every fear or favor.
+The boy who can’t say no when others pressure him to do wrong is a reed shaken by the wind.
+The girl who is pulled away from Christ by worldly pleasures is also a reed, bent and swayed by external forces.

-There is one apparent advantage in being like a reed: one seems to escape persecution.
-John would hardly have met the fate he did meet if he had been easily shaken.
-People who are like reeds do not often lose their heads on the martyr’s block.
-But they are in danger of losing their souls; and that certainly is worse.
+There’s one apparent advantage to being like a reed: it seems to avoid persecution.
+John wouldn’t have lost his head if he had been more easily swayed.
+People who are like reeds don’t often become martyrs.
+But they are in danger of losing something far more important—their souls.